-Step 1.
-First Documented Violation: Student Issued a Written Warning

-- Step 2.
+- Step 1.
+First Documented Violation: Student Issued a Written Warning - Step 2.
 Second Documented Violation: Student Denied Bus Transportation for One (1) Day - Step 3.
-Third Documented Violation: Student Denied Bus Transportation for Three (3) Consecutive Days - Step 4.
+Third Documented Violation: Student Denied Bus Transportation for Three (3) Consecutive Days

+- Step 4.
 Fourth Documented Violation: Student Denied Bus Transportation for Five (5) Consecutive Days - Step 5.
 Fifth Documented Violation: Student Denied Bus Transportation for (20) Consecutive Days - Step 6.
 Sixth Documented Violation: Student Denied Bus Transportation for the Balance of the School Year.

 Each step shall be documented by the bus driver using the corporation's Bus Conduct Report Form and given to the building principal within one (1) working day.
-The bus driver shall contact the student's parent/guardian prior to turning in the Bus Conduct Report Form to the principal and this contact shall be noted on the form.
 The principal shall sign the form, respond as needed and forward a copy of the form to the parent/guardian and Director of Transportation.